 From the SEO point of view, customer engagement is one of the key factor that determine the ranking positions.
 If you think about it, search engines’ main goal is giving the user the best answers to what other users are looking for.
 When Google determines that your site is not triggering enough engagement – they’ll start assuming that your website doesn’t add any value to the readers, putting your entire SEO strategy at risk.

-In this article, we will explain a little more about what user engagement is and how you can nurture it to start getting more from your website.
+In this article, we will explain a little more about how you can increase the user engagement on your website to start getting more from your website.

 What is user engagement?

 User engagement measures how much value visitors are finding in your website.
 Generally, the more engagement your website receives, the more profitable it will be.

 Examples of different types of user engagement include visiting your website, clicking links, making a purchase or a booking, signing up for your newsletter, talking to a chatbot, submitting a contact form, watching a video or commenting on your blog.

 There are various types of user engagement that can be classified as follows:

 Click-throughs: This is when a user clicks on a link or button on your website and is redirected to another page.
 It indicates that the user is interested in learning more and wants to explore further.